diptobiswasanime4/Nataraja/README.md

 # Nataraja
-This is a general purpose Game Engine
+This is a Web + Mobile App to create and share stories and comics